dice-dydakt/capdemo/README.md

 - use the command prompt with provided functions to perform the steps below
 - get the value of the ``AtomicLong`` (it should return 0)
 - increase value of ``AtomicLong`` on one node and check if other nodes see the change
-- partition network
+- initiate a network partition
-- check if you can retrieve the variable from isolated node
+- check if you can retrieve the variable from the isolated node
 - check if you can retrieve the variable from other nodes
-- try to increase value of ``AtomicLong`` from both sides of network partition (what happens?)
+- try to increase the value of ``AtomicLong`` from both sides of the network partition (what happens?)
 - heal the network partition
-- check what happened with ``AtomicLong`` afterwards
+- check what happened with the ``AtomicLong`` values on all nodes (healing may take some time)

 #### Question:
-Explain if and why you were (not) able to get/increase value of ``AtomicLong`` in each step on particular nodes.
+Explain if and why you were/were not able to get/increase the value of ``AtomicLong`` in each step on particular nodes.

 ### Exercise 2:

-This exercise is similar to exercise1.
-The only difference is that we isolate each node which causes lack of communication in the cluster.
+This exercise is similar to Exercise 1, however, in this case we isolate all nodes which causes lack of communication in the cluster.

 ![img_3.png](images/img_3.png)